Typestate via Revocable Capabilities: Case Studies

-We demonstrate our @Chan@ API through an echo program (\Cref{fig:echoprogram}).
-The server will receive a string and print it, before offering a choice to the client whether to repeat or to quit.
-Defining this protocol is done as follows:
+The methods @recPush@ (line \ref{line:chanrecpush}), @recTop@ (line \ref{line:chanrectop}), and @recPop@ (line \ref{line:chanrecpop}) carry out protocol recursion.
+First, @recPush@ operates on a @Rec[T]@-typed @Chan@ by pushing @T@ onto the protocol environment @E@.
+Then, a @Var[K]@-typed @Chan@ refers to the protocol @K@ deep in @E@.
+If @K@ is @0@, then @recTop@ replaces @Var[0]@ with the top of @E@.
+Otherwise, @K@ could be the successor of a natural number @N@, expressed in Scala as @Var[S[N]]@.
+Here, @recPop@ can be used to remove the top of @E@ and decrement @N@.

-The methods @echoServer@ and @echoClient@ then require a @PCap@ capability with their respective protocols, and since they operate over the chanenl, they must also kill @PCap@, resulting in a full signature:
+\paragraph{Echo Server/Client.} We demonstrate this API in \Cref{fig:echoprogram}.
+The server will receive a string, print it and then, depending on client choice, either repeat or quit.
+This protocol can be defined as:

-The inner @recur@ methods also posesses a similar return type ascription.
-We can then create and run @echoServer@ and @echoClient@ in parallel:
+The methods @echoServer@ and @echoClient@ require a @PCap@ capability for their respective protocols, and to perform state transitions on the channel, they must also kill it, resulting in a full signature of:

-The method @cFuture@ is a wrapper over creating @Future@.
-This is necessary as callbacks passed to @cFuture@ may kill a free variable (the captured @PCap@ capabilities), thus possesing an observable kill effect that must be annotated on the callback type.
-We introduce a \emph{function self-reference} @FUN@ usable in \lstinline|@kill()|; a function annotated with \lstinline|@kill(FUN)| will induce a destructive effect on itself, thus allowing it to kill arbitrary free variables.
+The inner @recur@ methods also have a similar return type signature.
+Then, we can create a channel and run @echoServer@ and @echoClient@ in parallel (\Cref{fig:runchannels}).
+The method @cFuture@ is a wrapper for creating @Future@.
+As callbacks passed to @cFuture@ may kill a free variable (the captured @PCap@ capabilities), @cFuture@ possesses an observable kill effect that must be annotated on the callback type.
+We introduce a \emph{function self-reference} @FUN@ for \lstinline|@kill()|; a function with \lstinline|@kill(FUN)| will induce a destructive effect on itself, thus allowing it to kill arbitrary free variables.
 The method @cFuture@ is then defined as: